neha29-p/To-Do-List-Project-for-Micro-IT/README.md

 - mark it as done using the checkbox

 - click🗑️ to remove a task

+🚀 Applications

+✅ Task Organization: Allows users to list, track, and manage daily tasks efficiently.

+✅ Productivity Boost: Helps improve time management by keeping tasks visible and structured.

+✅ Reminder System: Users can refer to their task list to avoid forgetting important duties.

+✅ Learning Project: Ideal for beginners learning Python and list/dictionary manipulation.

+✅ Custom Extensions: Can be extended with features like deadlines, categories, or priorities for more advanced functionality.

+✅ Offline Utility: Works without internet, which makes it a helpful tool for personal task tracking on the go.

 ## 👩‍💻 Author :

 Pulamarisetty Neha